yashagarwal1411/CampusBuzz/README.md

 CampusBuzz
 ==========

-A online goods bartering website in Java built for Google app engine.
+A online goods bartering website written in Java for Google app engine.

 A demo can be found at http://campus-buzz.appspot.com.